moorepants/learn-multibody-dynamics/mass.rst

    \bar{I}_a := \sum_{i=1}^\nu m_i \bar{r}^{P_i/O} \times \left( \hat{n}_a \times
    \bar{r}^{P_i/O}  \right)

+.. todo:: Add the rigid body form of the inertia vector.

 This vector describes the sum of mass distribution of each particle about a line that is parallel to :math:`\hat{n}_a` that passes through :math:`O`.